 Thorne Bay is a small community on the east coast of Prince of Wales Island, 12 miles (19 km) north-northwest of Kasaan, Alaska.
-The name is taken from the bay that geographically divides the community so that the main town site (North Thorne Bay), with a majority of administrative services, is located on the north side of the bay.
+The name is taken from the bay that geographically divides the community so that the main town site (North Thorne Bay), with most administrative services, is located on the north side of the bay.
 Residential, commercial and industrial subdivisions are located on the south side of the bay.

 The estuary of Thorne Bay extends 6.5 miles (10.5 km) northwest off Clarence Strait, on the east coast of Prince of Wales Island.
 The bay was named in 1891 for Frank Manley Thorn, who was the Superintendent of the U.S. Coast and Geodetic Survey from 1885 to 1889.
 The name of the bay was misspelled when published in the original record, and the spelling was never corrected to match the spelling of Thorn's last name.